Nick Blankenburg: Professional

 On April 8, 2022, Blankenburg signed a one-year, entry-level contract with the Columbus Blue Jackets for the remainder of the 2021–22 NHL season.
 He made his NHL debut for the Blue Jackets on April 13, 2022.
 On April 24, in his sixth game, Blankenburg's first career NHL goal was the game-winning power play marker in a 5–2 victory against the Edmonton Oilers.
 On July 15, 2022, Blankenburg signed a two-year, $1.65 million extension with the Blue Jackets.
+During the 2023–24 season he recorded one goal in 12 games for the Blue Jackets.
+He also appeared in 24 games for the Blue Jackets' AHL affiliate, the Cleveland Monsters where he recorded three goals and ten assists.

+On July 1, 2024, Blankenburg signed a two-year contract with the Nashville Predators.
+Blankenburg began the 2024–25 season with the Predators' AHL affiliate, the Milwaukee Admirals.
+On November 27, 2024, he was recalled by the Predators and made his team debut later that night.
+Prior to being recalled he recorded three goals and five assists in 13 games for the Admirals.

 International play

 On May 5, 2022, Blankenburg was named to the United States men's national ice hockey team to compete at the 2022 IIHF World Championship.
 He was scoreless in four games.

 Personal life

 Blankenburg's older brother, Alex, played college ice hockey for Omaha from 2015–19.